Joe Leesley

-Joe Sydney Leesley (born 29 March 1994) is an English professional footballer who plays as a winger for club Worksop Town.
+Joe Sydney Leesley (born 29 March 1994) is an English professional footballer who plays as a winger.

 He previously played in the Football League for Stevenage and has played for England C, the team that represents the country at non-league level.

 Career

 Leesley was born in Sheffield, South Yorkshire.
 He was on the books of Doncaster Rovers from the age of 10, but was not given a scholarship when he reached 16.
 He spent his early career with Winterton Rangers, Matlock Town, Alfreton Town, Harrogate Town and Stockport County, moving on loan to Stevenage on 6 January 2020.
 He made his debut two days later in the EFL Trophy.
 In November 2020 he moved on loan to Boston United.
 In June 2021, after Leesley agreed a season loan to Boston United, Harrogate manager Simon Weaver said he would be unlikely to play for his parent club again.

 On 1 August 2022, Leesley signed for Boston United on a permanent deal having left Harrogate Town.
 In October, he joined league rivals Darlington on loan for a month.
 After an impressive seven-match spell during which he demonstrated versatility and leadership, both he and Darlington wanted to extend the loan, but Boston would only allow him to leave for a fee, which put him out of their reach.
 Leesley signed for another National North club, Kidderminster Harriers, on 18 November 2022, on a contract to run until the end of the 2023–24 season.
 After his time with the club was disrupted by injury, he left by mutual consent in February 2024.

 On 1 April 2024, Leesley joined National League North club Scunthorpe United on a short-term deal until the end of the season, but made no first-team appearances.
 He rejoined Darlington on a one-year contract on 24 May 2024, but was unable to establish himself in the first team, and signed on a month's loan for Northern Premier League Premier Division club Worksop Town on 15 November.
 He remained on loan until 25 March 2025, when his Darlington contract was cancelled by mutual consent, and three days later he joined Worksop Town on a contract to run until the end of the 2025–26 season.

+On 28 May 2026, Leesley returned to Northern Premier League Division One East club Matlock Town.
+He left Matlock on 17 August 2026.